-Generally the blind or low vision people get through their lives by using equipments like Braille, reading glasses or a walking stick.
-The most common problems these people experience in their day to day life is to recover over their weaknesses.
+Disable Talkback on Android phone.
+Generally the blind or low vision people get through their lives by using equipment like Braille, reading glasses, or a walking stick.
+The most common problem these people experience in their day-to-day life is to recover from their weaknesses.
 Everyone today is busy is explaining how great their Android phone is.

 The text, characters, word, line, sentence, paragraph which you type and delete everything is announced.
 Thus is gives voice feedback for your every action.
-It speaks time, battery level and connection status.
-It can change behavior for silent mode, system notifications, caller ID and the proximity sensor.
+It speaks of the time, battery level, and connection status.
+It can change behavior for silent mode, system notifications, caller ID, and the proximity sensor.
 It can speak faster or slower using the text to speech settings of your phone.

 When you activate this feature, it tells you what you’re pressing before the action is actually completed.
 This is the feature and not TalkBack which drives a person crazy.
 It may totally confuse you with some disastrous results from it.
-Actually TalkBack is not the reason for confusion but Explore by Touch is.
+Actually, TalkBack is not the reason for the confusion but Explore by Touch is.
 People have no issues when TalkBack is enabled.
 But when they press Explore by Touch, the real problem begins.
-The biggest issue which most of the people face is getting past their Android lock screen.
+The biggest issue which most people face is getting past their Android lock screen.

 How to Enable TalkBack:

 - A curious person will not think of what actually he/she is doing and to see how TalkBack works he/she will enable the Explore by Touch without even thinking about it.
-This is where people run into problem.

 - There is absolutely no way to turn it off in the Accessibility settings.
 To turn it off you need to turn off the TalkBack entirely.

-- If you just enable TalkBack and cancel the Explore by Touch, you’ll only hear actions you perform.
+- If you just enable TalkBack and cancel the Explore by Touch, you’ll only hear the actions you perform.
 But in case if you turn the Explore by Touch on then you’ll also hear the descriptions of what you are pressing.
-At such times you will have to double tap to perform any action.
+At such times you will have to double-tap to perform any action.
 The users of Nexus devices although don’t have to worry about this issue as in these phones you can easily access the settings of TalkBack where you can disable Explore by Touch without disabling TalkBack.
 Refer screenshots.

-For Nexus Devices:
+- For Nexus Devices:

 How to use Explore by Touch:

-When the Explore by Touch feature is enabled, you’ll have to use a single swipe which allows a yellow box to move around the screen and select different apps, widgets, and settings.
+- When the Explore by Touch feature is enabled, you’ll have to use a single swipe which allows a yellow box to move around the screen and select different apps, widgets, and settings.

 How to Disable TalkBack:

-To disable TalkBack mode, you need to make your way to ‘Accessibility’ in the ‘Settings’ and toggle TalkBack off.
+- To disable TalkBack mode, you need to make your way to ‘Accessibility’ in the ‘Settings’ and toggle TalkBack off.

-If your phone has a hard menu button then you can easily enter the settings by double tapping on it.
+- If your phone has a hard menu button then you can easily enter the settings by double-tapping on it.
 But if you have a phone without a hard Menu key then you’ll have to navigate your device with double taps and long presses.

-To access Settings from the Notification:
+- To access Settings from the Notification:

-Step 1: Use Two fingers simultaneously (slightly separated) and swipe down from the top to open the Notification panel.
+- Use Two fingers simultaneously (slightly separated) and swipe down from the top to open the Notification panel.

-Step 4: Next scroll down with two fingers simultaneously until you see the Accessibility option.
+- Next, scroll down with two fingers simultaneously until you see the Accessibility option.

-This will completely disable the TalkBack and will bring your device back to normal.
+- This will completely disable the TalkBack and will bring your device back to normal.

 Phone Speaks out even if TalkBack Off:

 - If you are facing this problem, there are chances that the Driving Mode feature of your phone is turned on which is making your phone speak when you receive any notifications.

-- Now as you turn the phone on, the lock screen will tell you to double tap and swipe the screen to unlock.
+- Now as you turn the phone on, the lock screen will tell you to double-tap and swipe the screen to unlock.

 - Use Two fingers and Swipe across the screen simultaneously to Unlock.